hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/09-classification.md

 categorical_1hot_df
 ```

-This is called [one-hot encoding](https://en.wikipedia.org/wiki/One-hot) and it's generally more useful than integer encoding, though it takes more memory (especially if you have a lot of distinct categories).
+This is called [one-hot encoding](https://en.wikipedia.org/wiki/One-hot) and, because it doesn't even imply an ordering or equal-sized spacings between categories, it's conceptually better.
+However, it takes more memory, especially if you have a lot of distinct categories.

-For instance, suppose that the categorical variable is the feature and we're trying to predict something numerical:
+To illustrate the conceptual limitations of integer encoding, suppose that the categorical variable is the feature and we're trying to predict something numerical:

 ```{code-cell} ipython3
 fig, ax = plt.subplots()